Do Go On - 360 - Alan Turing & The Enigma

 although by a different method.

-So he's brilliant and his work is profound and very significant.
+and he's like his his work is yeah profound and very significant

-by rote.
-In Turing's time, those rote workers were in fact called computers, and human computers
+In Turing's time, those rote workers were in fact called computers,

 It's pretty nice and clear, I think.